Nithish-Chowdary/Nithish-Chowdary/README.md

 - 🎓 Master's in Computational Modeling & Simulation – TU Dresden
 - 📊 From Battery Analytics to Biomedical Imaging – I love solving real-world problems with data
-- 🤖 Currently exploring GenAI, RAG pipelines, autonomous agents, and vector databases
+- 🤖 Currently exploring GenAI, RAG pipelines, autonomous agents, and vector databases to combine with predictions from Machine learning Models
-- 🌱 Always learning – currently diving deeper into reasoning agents, LangChain, and cloud-native deployments
+- 🌱 Always learning – currently diving deeper into object detection models, reasoning agents, LangChain, and cloud-native deployments
 - ✨ I thrive in startup cultures and collaborative research environments

 ---

 ### 💼 What I’ve Built

-- 🔋 **Battery Health Predictor** – LSTM + k-means hybrid model for capacity prediction using real SoC data
+- **Battery Health Predictor** – LSTM + k-means hybrid model for battery capacity prediction using real SoC data
-- 🧠 **Surgical Image Segmenter** – CV pipeline segmenting laparoscopic images using curriculum learning
+- **Laproscopic Images Semantic Segmenter** – CV pipeline segmenting laparoscopic images using curriculum learning approach
-- 💌 **Autonomous Email Agent** – AI agents that read, sort, and respond to emails with LangChain & LangGraph
+- **Doc2Chat - AI Assitive Chatbot for Invasive Surgeries** – An intelligent surgical document-based chatbot that allows users to interact with PDF files using RAG pipelines and LangChain to make informed decisions before their invasive procedures.
-- 📈 **Stock Sentiment RAG App** – Scraping financial news, analyzing sentiment, linking stock prices, and storing insights in a vector DB
+- **Natural language powered SQL Database Agent** – A natural language to SQL question-answering tool that uses OpenAI + LangChain to generate and run SQL queries on your database.
 ---

 ### 🧰 Languages & Tools